abalabokhin/NWNForBG/README.md

 - Corrected some dialogs in English and other languages, thanks to sese\_ser and lynx.
 - Corrected delays, when werewolf kids start talking to you, now they do it immediately after transforming into humans, thanks to lynx.
 - Corrected some minor script erros, thanks to lynx.
 - Fixed Belial's check on Protection from Evil for oBG.
-Now it recognize it from spells as well, thanks to lynx.
+Now it recognize Protection from Evil from spells as well (not only from the wand), thanks to lynx.

 0.97 (03/30/24)